VEckardt/IntegrityAdminTypeFields/README.md

 * Create the Directory C:\IntegrityAdminExport
 * Create the Directory C:\IntegrityAdminExport\images
 * Put the files from "dist" folder into C:\IntegrityAdminExport
+* Make sure that you have also mksapi.jar and mksclient.jar with the right version in your C:\IntegrityAdminExport\lib folder
-* Put the Template File docs/Integrity_TypeFields_Template.xlsx directly into C:\IntegrityAdminExport
+* Put the Template File from docs/Integrity_TypeFields_Template.xlsx directly into C:\IntegrityAdminExport
 * Put the run.bat into C:\IntegrityAdminExport
-* Open the run.bat and update the server and login details
+* Open the run.bat and update the server and login credentials

 ## How To Run
 * Execute the run.bat